Emergency Alerts View

 Three generations of men & boys

-Under the Individuals with Disabilities Education Act (IDEA), the District of Columbia is required to identify all children with disabilities from birth to 22 years of age.
-By identifying children with disabilities, the District of Columbia can provide them with the support and services they need to succeed in school.
-The District of Columbia Public Schools (DCPS) and DC Public Charter Schools identify children between the ages of 3 and 22.
-This includes DC children who do not yet attend school and out-of-state children who attend private schools in the District.
-The IDEA Part B Notice of Procedural Safeguards provides an explanation of the parents' rights in the special education process.
+The Individuals with Disabilities Education Act (IDEA) is a federal law that explains how to serve children with disabilities.
+DC is required to identify all children with disabilities from ages 0-22.
+DC Public Schools (DCPS) and DC Public Charter Schools identify children between the ages of 3 and 22.
+This includes DC children who do not yet attend school and out-of-state children who attend private schools in DC.
+By identifying children with disabilities, we can provide them with the support and services they need to succeed in school.
+Parent rights in the special education process include:

 You have the right to access all our services in your primary language at no cost to you.
 This includes having the right to request a translator and to have any vital documents translated into your primary language.
 Visit the Office of Human Rights to learn more about your rights listed in the Language Access Act.